-White Umbrella Goddess, also known as The Ushnisha Sitatapatra or the Deity with White Parasol, is a powerful female Deity originated from Buddha’s topknot.
+White Umbrella Goddess, also known as The Ushnisha Sitatapatra or the Deity with White Parasol, is a powerful female Deity who originated from Buddha’s topknot.

 Sitatapatra Goddess appears in numerous forms but Her more frequent emanations are the one with two arms and the one with thousand arms.